 Step-by-step: how to protect against ransomware

 There are a number of steps that happen between an attacker accessing your infrastructure and asking for a ransom.
-These steps are outlined on our anatomy of a ransomware attack infographic and here is a high level rundown of what happens and how you can protect your organization.
+Here is a high level rundown of what happens and how you can protect your organization.

 1. Block phishing attacks and cloak web-enabled apps

 One of the easiest ways attackers gain access is by taking over a user account by compromising credentials with phishing attacks.
 It’s critical to be able to inspect web traffic on any device to block these attacks from affecting both PC and mobile users.
 This will ensure that ransomware operators can’t kick off their attack by compromising accounts.

 Threat actors will also crawl the web to find vulnerable or exposed internet-facing infrastructure to exploit.
 Many organizations have apps or servers exposed to the web to enable remote access, but this means attackers can find them and look for vulnerabilities.
 Cloaking these apps from discovery is a key defense tactic.
 This helps you move away from the unbridled access provided by VPNs and make sure only authorized users access the data they need.

 2. Detect and respond to anomalous behaviors